sbaluni/python/README.md

    * Inside each directory all the programs are aranged in alphabetical order of file name.
 E.g prg_01.py prg_02.py

-## Below is description about each directory and topic.
+## Below is description about each directory and topic...

    | Directory Name  | Topic Covered    |
    | --------------- | ---------------- |